 Material sensitivities are other large and/or important risk factors for the BHC.
 Add the relevant risk factors for the BHC.
 Make sure that the label clearly identifies the risk factor.
 If an additional risk factor is provided that is not listed in the template, provide a description of this sensitivity in the tab Notes to the CCR Schedule.
 For example, for equity indices, include a reference to the country or region to which index corresponds.

-Worksheet 5— Securities Financing Transactions Profile by Counterparty and Aggregate
+F.5— Securities Financing Transactions Profile by Counterparty and Aggregate

 Column Instructions